 3. Reduce the Customer Wait Time

 Try and reduce your table turnover time.
 You can do so by accelerating the processes in the kitchen, which will eventually reduce the long queue that used to be present previously.
-The servers should also be readily available to take the orders as soon as the customers are settled and have made their mind on what to order.
-Here are 7 practical ways to improve your restaurant service that would help you enhance your guest experience.
+The servers should also be readily available to take the orders as soon as the customers are settled and have made up their minds on what to order.
+Here are seven practical ways to improve your restaurant service that would help you enhance your guest experience.

-Also, in case your restaurant is house-full or a particular item would take a longer amount of time to be prepared, and you have no choice but to make your customers wait, do remember to convey this clearly to your guests.
+Also, in case your restaurant is house-full, or a particular item would take a more extended amount of time to be prepared, and you have no choice but to make your customers wait, do remember to convey this clearly to your guests.

-4. Ambience and Music Must Be in tune with the Customer Expectation
+4. Ambiance and Music Must Be in Tune With Customer Expectations

-Customers usually visit a restaurant with a preconceived notion, thought and mood, with regards to your cuisine, the ambience, and the music.
+Customers usually visit a restaurant with a preconceived notion, thought, and mood, with regards to your cuisine, the ambiance, and the music.
 Hence, you must always try and live up to the expectation, which in turn will help you deliver a great restaurant guest experience.

-The theme of your restaurant must always be in tune with the ambience and the music of your restaurant.
+The theme of your restaurant must always be in tune with the ambiance and the music of your restaurant.
 For example, if you are hosting a Bollywood night, and your customers come to you hoping to see and enjoy some Bollywood buzz and nostalgia, it will be a complete disappointment if your DJ starts playing high-end English Pop.
-In the same way, if your restaurant concept glorifies the Bollywood times, then your interiors, your menu items and your music, everything must clearly convey the theme that your restaurant tries to showcase.
+In the same way, if your restaurant concept glorifies Bollywood times, then your interiors, your menu items, and your music, everything must convey the theme that your restaurant tries to showcase.

-For instance, the ambience and the interiors of the restaurant like Garam Dharam and Molecule Air Bar are right on point.
+For instance, the ambiance and the interiors of the restaurant like Garam Dharam and Molecule Air Bar are right on point.
 They have succeeded in depicting their restaurant concept through their interiors pretty well.
-While the former has crafted an ambience portraying the Bollywood legend Dharmendra’s hits, the latter has tried to do its interiors as per the abandoned building where the American army used to take refuge during the World War II.
+While the former has crafted an ambiance portraying the Bollywood legend Dharmendra’s hits, the latter has tried to do its interiors as per the abandoned building where the American army used to take refuge during World War II.

 5. Upsell Subtly

-While upselling is one of the major ways by which restaurants can garner those extra bucks, most servers fail to master the art.
-Upselling is more than sales, it requires perception, knowledge about the menu, and discretion.
+While upselling is one of the primary ways by which restaurants can garner those extra bucks, most servers fail to master the art.
+Upselling is more than sales; it requires perception, knowledge about the menu, and discretion.
 At its best, upselling can look less like sales and more like customer service.

 Upselling should be subtle enough to avoid annoying the customer or making them feel pestered.
-Imagine, an annoying server constantly pestering the customer to order a high-profit margin item, in spite of the customers’ constant denial.
-While the customer will get stubborn and will not order what you recommend, he will also get irritated and would try not visiting your restaurant again.
-It will not be a positive sign if you are aiming at delivering a stunning restaurant guest experience.
-Hence, upselling is only effective when pursued subtly.
+Imagine, an annoying server continually pestering the customer to order a high-profit margin item, in spite of the customers’ constant denial.
+While the customer will get stubborn and will not order what you recommend, he will also get irritated and would try not to revisit your restaurant.

 Delivering a pristine restaurant guest experience should be one of your pivotal interests as it is the only way you can make your customers come back again and again.
-What are you waiting for?
-Implement the above mentioned tips and see how easily you can make your customers happy!
+Implement the tips mentioned above to improve your restaurant guest experience and see how quickly you can make your customers happy!